matias-vazquez/SistemasDigitales/LSD07/README.md

   * Link to GitHub with the VHDL source code
 * Individual conclusions
   * Intepretation of results
-  * Applications of and improvements in the exercises
+  * Applications of and improvements of exercises
-  * Justification for any errors
+  * Justification in case of any errors
 <div align="center">

 [![forthebadge](https://forthebadge.com/images/badges/fuck-it-ship-it.svg)](https://experiencia21.tec.mx/)